 Self-love is a feeling of utter self-acceptance that is not influenced by what other people do or say.
-With self-love we are open to feedback, and we are no longer devastated by what people say to us.
-We become curious about how people see us.
+With self-love we are open to feedback, and we are no longer devastated when it is negative.
+When we love ourselves, we become curious rather than alarmed about how other people see us.
 We use everything that happens to us as information to help us grow.

 - Derek Walcott, Poet

-How do we know and love who we are?
 Who is this stranger that has loved us all of our life?
 How do we know what our soul feels like?
-Thus "stranger" is the love that we always have inside of us, when we stop seeking love outside of ourselves.
-This stranger is our True and Authentic Self that loves us unconditionally.
+This "stranger" is the love that we always have inside, when we stop seeking love outside of ourselves.
+This stranger is our higher spiritual self that loves us unconditionally.

 The vast majority of human consciousness right now in the world is "me consciousness."
-In our "me" selves we are caught up in our various unfulfilled needs and are always looking for personal love and fulfillment from the outside.
-Often if we do not "get" love from the outside, we can feel devastated, even annihilated.
+In our "me" selves we are caught up in our unfulfilled emotional needs, and are always busy looking for approval and "love" from the outside.
+If we do not "get" love from the outside, we can feel devastated.
 We can live our "me consciousness" on a very broad level.
-We can actually appear quite self-loving even when we are not.
+We can actually appear quite spiritual, and still be seeking love and approval from others for our goodness.

-Our egos can become finely honed and yet we still may have no contact with the raw truth of our soul because we are still looking for people and circumstances to fulfill us.
-For instance we can have elaborate and interesting "spiritual egos" or opulent and "creative egos" and we still might not know the stranger - the all-encompassing soul and authentic self - that has loved us all of our life.
+Our egos can become finely spiritual looking, yet we still may have no contact with the raw truth of our soul because we are still looking for other people and outer circumstances to fulfill us.
+We can have elaborate and interesting "spiritual egos" or opulent "creative egos" and we still might not know the stranger - the all-encompassing higher part of our soul that has loved us all of our life.

-It is one thing to say "be in the now" or "practice the power of presence" but to actually be stilled in our daily life is another thing altogether.
-In order to stay truly and deeply present - present enough to emerge into our spiritual wholeness and deepest self-love - until we meet the stranger that has loved us all of our life - we must face the "untamed" feelings that arise when the love on the outside seems to be missing.
-We must face the places in ourselves that do not feel loved.
-To find the stranger/authentic self that has loved us since before we have been born, we actually have to make the journey back through our stored pain, and through all of the places where we do not feel loved inside.
+It is one thing to say "be in the now" or "practice the power of presence," but to actually be steadily and inwardly still in our daily life is another thing altogether.
+In order to stay truly and deeply present - present enough to meet the soul that has loved us all of our life - we must face the devastating emotions that arise when the love that we crave on the outside seems to be missing.

 "Very young children do not experience themselves as being in pain, rather all of reality will be pain.